An evening with the Ibans

 This was a matter of grave concern indeed for the Iban communities living along

-the placid Stutong Rive meandering around the outskirt of Kuching City.
-The dozen or so
+the placid Stutong Rive meandering around the outskirt of

 The scorching heat of the day had waned, and the stilted wooden hut with thatch